 Stick Vacuum Cleaners : This is best suited for cleaning bare floors and carpets that aren’t thick.
 It boasts of a stick type design that has been modified into user friendly lightweight designs.

-All the above mentioned Vacuum cleaners all have their advantages and disadvantages and this is something you want to consider before making a purchase.
+All the above mentioned Bissell Vacuum cleaners all have their advantages and disadvantages and this is something you want to consider before making a purchase.
 With all others being specific in their functions, thus putting them in a league of their own, we can say however that there are two major types of Vacuum cleaners to really talk about and that would be the ‘Bagged and Bagless Vacuum Cleaners.’
 To know which best defines your purpose(s), would be to highlight the advantages and disadvantages of both.

-These bags are user friendly and quite easy to use.
+The bags from Bissell are user friendly and quite easy to use.
 Thanks to the sling shutter attached to the bags, there really is no mess made when emptying the bags.
 If you do not have any actual place to dispose dirt, these bags come in handy as all you need to do is dispose when bag is full.
 Dust may not be recycle material but they are relevant for compost and so can be put in a compost pit.
 Bags are often larger than bins and so would not need to be emptied frequently.

 It may not be cost effective as you would have to replace it every now and then.